Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Starting Experience*: 90

 *Starting Skills*: A wyrman starts with one rank in Streetwise.
-The ability to fly across the city brings with it a knowledge of New Crobuzon's goings-on that would not be so easily aquired by any other race.
+The ability to fly across the city brings with it a knowledge of New Crobuzon's goings-on that would not be so easily acquired by any other race.

-*Small*: Wyrmen are silhoutte 0.
+*Small*: Wyrmen are silhouette 0.

-*Flight*: With their bat-like wings, a wyrman can saw across the city, catching currents on the air and looping over the city's skyrail and under its rail bridges.
+*Flight*: With their bat-like wings, a wyrman can soar across the city, catching currents on the air and looping over the city's skyrail and under its rail bridges.
 They can also hover a little off the ground, bobbing up and down with the effort of each flap.
-As such, a wyrman should ignore otherwise impassable or difficult terrain, and can move from long range to short range using a single maneuvre if they start their flight from a great height or otherwise good conditions.
+As such, a wyrman should ignore otherwise impassable or difficult terrain, and can move from long range to short range using a single manoeuvre if they start their flight from a great height or otherwise good conditions.
 Players may want to consider spending a Story Point to induce such conditions, such as a sudden gust of wind, allowing their wyrman a burst of speed.

 ---

 ## Careers

 When creating a character in the setting of New Crobuzon, players may use any of the role-based careers listed in the *Genesys Core Rulebook* (pp.40-42), whilst, of course, making them appropriate for the world.
-They are: **Entertainer**, **Explorer**, **Healer**, **Leader**, **Scoundrel**, **Socialte**, **Soldier** and **Tradesperson**.
-The following section gives details the careers found in that rulebook - Leader and Soldier - that I felt benefitted from renaming and re-describing.
+They are: **Entertainer**, **Explorer**, **Healer**, **Leader**, **Scoundrel**, **Socialite**, **Soldier** and **Tradesperson**.
+The following section gives details of the careers found in that rulebook - Leader and Soldier - that I felt benefitted from renaming and re-describing.
 These are now **Renegade** and **Survivor**.
 Then follows two original careers - **Thinker** and **Thaumaturge**.
-Where appropriate, I have put the coresponding name of the career given by the *Genesys Core Rulebook* in brackets.
+Where appropriate, I have put the corresponding name of the career given by the *Genesys Core Rulebook* in brackets.

 ---

 ### Renegade (Leader)

 Wherever there is authority, there are dissidents.
 This is true from the schoolmaster's office, to the factory, to the city-state, and it is most certainly true in New Crobuzon.
-With unseen militiamen on every corner, lackeys of the industrialist in every workplace, and reactionary gangs of Quillers roving xenian districts after dark, resistence is a means of survival for many.
-There are organised radicals of course, those groupings around that illegal newsheet *Runagate Rampate* - its readers, its writers, its distributors, its agitators.
+With unseen militiamen on every corner, lackeys of the industrialist in every workplace, and reactionary gangs of Quillers roving xenian districts after dark, resistance is a means of survival for many.
+There are organised radicals of course, those groupings around that illegal news-sheet *Runagate Rampate* - its readers, its writers, its distributors, its agitators.
 There are also more loose sets of affiliations - friends and comrades organising their workplaces, passing on whispers of strikes and calls for demonstrations.
 To be a renegade in New Crobuzon, an individual must be wary, but there must also be charismatic, confident, disciplined - how else to *organise*?
 They must be tough-talking at times, and ready to draw a knife if the situation requires.

 The Renegade counts the following skills as career skills: Charm, Coercion, Cool, Discipline, Leadership, Melee, Negotiation, and Perception.
 Before spending experience during character creation, a Renegade may choose four of their career skills and gain one rank in each of them.